bibbox/sys-bibbox/README.md

 https://docs.docker.com/compose/install/

-If you do not have installed the package curl, you can install it using `sudo apt-get -y install curl`.
+If you do not have installed the package curl, you can install it using `sudo apt-get -y install curl`

 ##### Clone GitHub Repository